 In 2006, Amgen and Cytokinetics entered into a strategic alliance to discover, develop, and commercialize novel small molecule therapeutics designed to activate cardiac muscle for the potential treatment of heart failure.
 Initially, the collaboration was worldwide, excluding Japan.
 The companies expanded the collaboration in 2013 to provide Amgen with worldwide rights to develop and commercialize omecamtiv mecarbil and related compounds for the treatment of heart failure subject to development and commercial participation rights of Cytokinetics.
 Cytokinetics can elect to co-fund Phase 3 development costs, in which case Cytokinetics has the right to co-promote approved co-funded products in North America in institutional care settings.

 In 2013, Astellas and Cytokinetics formed a partnership focused on the research, development, and commercialization of skeletal muscle activators.
 The primary objective of the collaboration is to advance novel therapies for diseases and medical conditions associated with muscle weakness.
 In 2014, the companies expanded the collaboration to jointly develop, and potentially co-commercialize, CK-107, a fast skeletal muscle troponin activator, in SMA and potentially other neuromuscular indications.

-In connection with the expanded collaboration, the companies have agreed to advance CK-107 into Phase 2 clinical development initially in patients with SMA.
+In connection with the expanded collaboration, the companies have agreed to advance CK-107 into Phase 2 clinical development in patients with SMA and COPD.
 Under the amended collaboration, Astellas has exclusive rights to co-develop and commercialize CK-107 and other fast skeletal troponin activators in non-neuromuscular indications and certain neuromuscular indications (including SMA) and other novel mechanism skeletal muscle activators in all indications, subject to certain Cytokinetics’ development and commercialization rights.